jimhopper/jimhopper.com/src/repeat-rape-by-college-men.md

 How is “rape” defined here, and for most research studies?&nbsp;*Completed or attempted vaginal, anal or oral sexual intercourse through the threat or actual use of force, or by incapacitating the victim with drugs or alcohol.*(Note: penetration can be with any body part or object, not just the penis.)

 Attempted rape is included not only because it is a crime, but because it can be very traumatic and harmful to victims.
-Thus almost all researchers include attempted rape in their studies of rape perpetration and in their statistics on rapists.
+Thus almost all researchers include attempted rape in their studies and statistics.

 ## What Percentage of College Men Admit to Committing Rape?